uppinder/File-Uploader/README.md

    - See uploads
    - Upload
    - Delete uploads
    - generate link for uploads
--> For public sharing, index.php needs a new box for showing all publicly avavailable uploads
+-> For public sharing, index.php needs a new box for showing all publicly available uploads